LeonYalin/team-lead-learn/README.md

-# aws-learn
+# team-leaad-learn
-This project helps in learning AWS
+This project helps in learning the Team Lead role